aligholami-9069/Bitumen_Prediction/README.md

 # Bitumen_Prediction
-# Estimation of solid bitumen content in hydrocarbon reservoirs: Fusion of individual machine learning models and petrophysical well-logging data in a two-step committee machine
+# Application of a two-step committee machine approach for estimation of solid bitumen content from petrophysical data using evolutionary, probabilistic and stochastic optimisation

 ### By:
 ### Ali Gholami Vijouyeh <sup>a</sup>, Maha Raoof Hamoudi <sup>b</sup>, Dyana Aziz Bayz <sup>c</sup>, Ali Kadkhodaie <sup>a</sup>